Dances With Wolves

-Dances with Wolves is a 1990 American epic western film starring, directed, and produced by Kevin Costner in his feature directorial debut.
-It is a film adaptation of the 1988 novel Dances with Wolves by Michael Blake that tells the story of Union Army Lieutenant John J. Dunbar (Costner), who travels to the American frontier to find a military post, and who meets a group of Lakota.
+Dances With Wolves is a 1990 American epic revisionist Western film starring, directed, and produced by Kevin Costner in his feature directorial debut.
+It is a film adaptation of the 1988 novel Dances With Wolves, by Michael Blake, that tells the story of Union army Lieutenant John J. Dunbar (Costner), who travels to the American frontier to find a military post and who meets a group of Lakota.

 Costner developed the film with an initial budget of $15 million.
 Much of the dialogue is spoken in Lakota with English subtitles.
 It was shot from July to November 1989 in South Dakota and Wyoming, and translated by Doris Leader Charge, of the Lakota Studies department at Sinte Gleska University.